bong-o-hari/bong-o-hari/README.md

 - ⚡ Fun fact: ...
 -->

 #### My name is **Mayank Gupta 🚀**.
-I'm a 22 year old, full-stack software engineer.
+I'm a 24 year old, full-stack software engineer.
 Passionate about helping organisations solve their large scale, distributed technical problems.

-I prefer to write **back-end** code, but I can do front-end if needed.
+I prefer to write **back-end** code, but I can do the front-end if needed.
 **Python, JavaScript** is my programming language of choice.

 - 📫 How to reach me: **bong_o_hari** is my default username for all social media